 These perspectives influence our approach to advising clients about governance:

 - We provide clients with an overview document that summarizes core governance arrangements and expectations.
-It’s an efficient tool for orienting directors, and more welcome than a big handbook.
+It’s an efficient tool for orienting directors, and more accessible than a big handbook.

 - We try to keep bylaws and board committee charters short and general in nature, in order to improve readability and reduce the risk of noncompliance and need for amendment.